Q: Dear Healthier Talk,

 - And feel free to fix meat, full of fresh healthy animal fats, for dinner again.

 In other words, eat more like our fit and healthy relatives did.
 Your grandparents and great grandparents probably didn’t even know a single soul with type-2 diabetes or heart disease, and there’s a reason for that.

 Despite what you’ve been told if you need to shed a few pounds a diet rich in healthy saturated fats—and the proteins that you get with them—will help you get there.

 Dairy, for example, stimulates your body to produce insulin helping to naturally balance out foods that drive your blood sugar levels up.
-In fact, in a study published a couple of years ago researchers found that drinking skim and low-fat milk is associated with a higher body fat and weight.
+In fact, in a study published a couple of years ago researchers found that drinking is associated with a higher body fat and weight.